hapax/hapax.github.io/assets/teaching.md

 What appear to be features on the horizon are just shrubs of a different colour, and I'll give some examples below.

-But wait a second: conventional pedagogical wisdom states that this sort of scrubland drill is necessary to get somewhere interesting.
+But wait a second!
+The conventional pedagogical wisdom is that scrubland drill is necessary to develop basic walking skills, and get somewhere interesting.
 Maybe we can disagree about the best to develop facility, but the bottom line is that if students never get anywhere, this claim is made in bad faith.